Tubbz-alt/zerorm/README.md

 There's only runtime exceptions, and not too many of them.
 Typically they occur only when it is known that the compiled SQL would throw an exception if it was executed.
-One exception being that you aren't allowed to "DELETE FROM TableName" without unprotected the `Delete` statement.
+One exception being that you aren't allowed to `DELETE FROM TableName` without unprotected the `Delete` statement.
-The other cases are "bind time" exceptions:
+The other cases are bind-time exceptions:
 - When Selecting from another `Select` statement, the other statement must have a non-empty alias
 - When joining a table, the select statement of the join walks through the join expression.
   -  If it finds that a `Column` with a non-null parent isn't defined in FROM or JOIN parts,